 I was in D.C. on 9/12.
 These weren’t elitist rich people.
 There were no “activists” there.
 I don’t have anything to gain to turn Judson in.
 I have fought too hard for this thing, to see the elderly people pouring out in droves and then be left out now.

 Judson Philips stands to make thousands while we are outside the door knocking.

 Such is the current state of the Tea Party movement.
-Meanwhile, Palin keeps doing her thing:
+Meanwhile, Sarah Palin keeps doing her thing:

 ADD: Tea Party supporter and blogger Kevin Smith has a first-hand account of working with Judson Phillips on Tea Party Nation issues.
 Smith quit because of Phillips’ behavior.